 The image below is an initial test assembly of the principal components.
 You can see the Null source on the right hand side, next to the photon shield (black protective enclosure and secondary light barrier).
 The SSD drive is beneath the Pi, connected via a SATA to USB adapter cable.

 The CMOS camera is the Null source.
 The camera is obscured simply by super-glueing a 1.6 mm thick opaque plastic square directly onto the lens mount (having removed the lens itself).
-It is beneath the focusing crystal.
+It is beneath the central focusing crystal.
 The camera has been successfully tested for light tightness.
 Zero light ✔

 There is also a DS18B20 digital thermometer adjacent to the camera for temperature monitoring (at the 3 o’clock position below).
 It is bypassed with two 100 nF ceramic capacitors for good luck.
 This allows us to assess the relationship between the Null source’s entropy rate and it’s operating temperature.

 The entire source is encased within a secondary photon shield for security and additional light exclusion.
 You will be able to notice a thin brown gasket between the top and bottom parts of the photon shield.
-It improves the seal, but more importantly allows for the thickness of the camera cable.
+It improves the light seal, but more importantly allows for the thickness of the camera cable.
 LED activity indicators are mounted atop the shield that glow alternately red and green every time Null Gamma is accessed.

 All wiring connections are made via a custom I/O PCB.
 The PCB and screw connectors are a little more reliable than jumpers and headers.
 It also holds the pull down circuits for the activity indicators, thermometer peripherals, on/off indicator and supplemental capacitance for the RPi itself.
 The particular shape does not obstruct air from circulating over the Broadcom chip’s heat spreader.